armaanpriyadarshan/TensorFlow-2-Lite-Object-Detection-on-the-Raspberry-Pi/TFLite-Conversion.md

 ### Preparing our Workspace
 To avoid version conflicts, we'll first create a new Anaconda virtual environment to hold all the packages necessary for conversion.
 To do so, open up a new Anaconda terminal and issue
 ```
-conda create -n tflite
+conda create -n tflite pip python=3.7
 ```

-Since we have not specified the Python version, Anaconda will use whatever version of Python you have on your machine.
-I used Python 3.7.8 which was stable for me.
-If you do get errors later on, I'd recommend using this version of Python and it might resolve your issues.
 We can now activate our environment with

 ```
 conda activate tflite